If you are travelling, you should consider getting travel insurance. It can cover you against losses such as:

 What happens if the airline/tour operator goes out of business?

-Before you book, check that your tour operator is a fully bonded company, licensed by the Commission for Aviation Regulation.
+Before you book, check that your tour operator is a fully bonded company, licensed by the Irish Aviation Authority (IAA).

-If a fully bonded company licensed by the Commission for Aviation Regulation goes out of business, then the Commission can act.
+If a fully bonded company licensed by the IAA goes out of business, then the Commission can act.
 They will assess your claim for a refund or they will arrange to get you home if you are stranded abroad or experience significant delays.
 You can get more information on your rights in our travel section.

 You may also have some cover if you book your trip on your credit card.
 Check the terms and conditions of your credit card.